DarienLibrary/website_content/content/_finished/jobs/jobs.md

 <div class="row margin-bottom-30">
 <div class="col-md-6">

 Darien Library's staff are courteous, knowledgeable, and passionate about helping the community.
 We love our jobs so openings are rare.
 However, if we do have a position available, we will post it to this page.
-We are a _Library Journal_ Five-Star Library.
+We are a _Library Journal_ Star Library.

 <br />